-Log into MyConcordia.ca and go to your Student Centre.
-Within the "Academics" section, you will see "Fall 2020 students: Request a PASS".
+To access the form to request a PASS notation, log into MyConcordia.ca and go to your Student Centre.
+Within the "Academics" section, you will see "Fall/winter 2020-2021 and winter 2021 students: Request a PASS".

 Students may not retroactively choose a PASS notation for courses they dropped (DISC) earlier in the semester.

 In cases where a student’s final grade is not posted before the May 26, 5 p.m. deadline, the student will have to submit a Student Request to the department/Faculty in which the course is housed to request the PASS notation.
 Only cases were the final grade was posted after the deadline to request a PASS will be approved.
 The department/Faculty will have to confirm to the Office of the Registrar the date that the final grade was approved and posted.

 Once you select a PASS for a course, the decision is final; it cannot be reversed.

 If the courses meet the established criteria and are not on the list of ineligible courses, then they should be eligible for the PASS request.
 Students may choose one course in the winter term and one course in the fall/winter term if they have enrolment in both of those terms.

 Any course with a passing grade/INC (Incomplete) or a passing grade (D- or above)/DNWI or /DNW/INC (Did Not Write/Incomplete) will not be eligible for a PASS notation, as it is assumed that the student has asked for a late completion in order to complete all necessary requirements of the course.

 If a student chooses not to complete the required components of the course, the student must ask their professor to remove the INC notation before the PASS request deadline of so that they may then request the PASS on time.
 If the INC notation is removed after the PASS deadline, then the student will have to submit a Student Request to their Faculty/department to request the PASS.
 The department/Faculty must confirm to the Office of the Registrar that the INC notation was removed after the deadline.